spectrum-health-systems/tingen-documentation/.github/apcp/common-parameter-descriptions.md

 /// <param name="errMsg">The OptionObject Error Message that is displayed to the user.</param>

-/// <param name="optionId">The Avatar username that is interfacing with the Tingen Web Service.</param>
+/// <param name="avatarUserId">The Avatar username that is interfacing with the Tingen Web Service.</param>

 /// <param name="origOptObj">The original <see cref="AvatarOptionObject"/> sent from Avatar.</param>